 The GRE has, over the years, become almost synonymous with Graduate Education in the USA.
 Here are the seven key things to know about the GRE through questions that we have seen cropping up in the minds of the GRE aspirants whom we have guided and coached over the years.

-There are two verbal sections, that each have 20 questions and give you 30 minutes to solve them.
-There are two quantitative sections, which have the same number of questions, and are to be completed in 35 minutes each.
+There are two verbal sections; each has 20 questions and gives you 30 minutes to solve them.
+There are two quantitative sections, which have the same number of questions and are to be completed in 35 minutes each.
 There is also an analytical writing section, which contains two essays - testing how well you can write about an issue or structure an argument.

 There are also three-hour-long subject GRE tests in seven disciplines of study; many Master's and PhD programs require you to give the relevant subject GRE.

-The highest mark you can get (Quant and Verbal combined) is 340 / 340, and the lowest is 260 / 340, with every integer score in between 260 and 340 being a possible final score.
-On either essay, you are scored on a 6 point scale.
+The highest mark you can get (Quant and Verbal combined) is 340 / 340, and the lowest is 260 / 340, with every integer score between 260 and 340 being a possible final score.
+On either essay, you are scored on a 6-point scale.

 You should ideally choose a GRE date between three and six months before the date you will need to apply.
 Increasing numbers of students are taking the GRE well before their application date - sometimes a little more than a year before they graduate - so that they can capitalise on the greater time to study in their pre-final year, and use the fact that GRE scores are typically valid for five years.

 The GRE exam fee in India is a little on the expensive side.
 The test is priced at $213, which roughly translates to 17,500 Indian Rupees.
 Yes.. we think it's a bit much too, but all the more reason to sit prepared, don’t you think?